 Our first stop was Badlands National Park, 1.5 hrs from Rapid City.
 Given the time of the year, we got to share all the view points in the park with animals instead of people.
 Apart from the wildlife, the only thing that stands in our memory is a walk up the Notch Trail (1 hr round trip).

 The following day, after spending some time gaping at the famous four on Mount Rushmore, we made our way to the lesser known attractions of the Black Hills.
-The Black Hills are littered with a labyrinth of limestone caves and we visited the top two in the region - the Wind Cave National Park and the Jewel Cave National Monument.
+The Black Hills are littered with a labyrinth of top two in the region - the Wind Cave National Park and the Jewel Cave National Monument.
 The caves were formed by standing and not flowing water and hence are home to some unique formations, the most notable of which are the Calcite Boxwork - found only here and Canada.
 Due to the relative size of the natural openings, the caves also "breathe" quite violently resulting in some interesting Frostwork and Popcorn formations.
 Since we were in the region, we also dropped in at the Mammoth Site, an old sinkhole graveyard of prehistoric mammoths and the Crazy Horse Monument, a 56 year old, excruciatingly slow work-in-process monument of the 19th century Sioux Indian chief.

 We then took a four hour drive to Wyoming to see its and the nation's first monument, the Devils Tower.
 It was formed by an underground volcanic eruption cooled and eroded to today's form.
 We were lucky to reach there at the best possible time - sunset.
 After a slippery walk around the outcrop, we made our way to Theodore Roosevelt National Park.
 We spent the good part of the following day driving around the north and the south units of Theodore Roosevelt (the park and not the dead president), which for most part looked strikingly similar to the Badlands of the Dakota to the south.